-This recipe for Beef Stew in a Dutch Oven includes tender fall apart beef, mixed with delicious vegetables, and served in a thick beefy sauce.
+This Slow Roasted Beef Stew includes tender fall apart beef, mixed with delicious vegetables, and served in a thick beefy sauce.

 This is one of my favorite meals during Fall and Winter.
 After braising in the oven for a few hours tough budget-friendly chuck roast becomes meltingly tender.